Jiyeon31/readmecreator/README.md

   ## Contributing

-  you can contact me with github and email
+  you can contact with me through email and github

   ## Tests